 Till’s mother said that, despite the enormous pain it caused her to see her son’s dead body on display, she opted for an open-casket funeral to “let the world see what has happened, because there is no way I could describe this.
 And I needed somebody to help me tell what it was like.”

-Because blacks and women were barred from serving jury duty, Bryant and Milam were tried before an all-white, all-male jury.
+Because Black people and women were barred from serving jury duty, Bryant and Milam were tried before an all-white, all-male jury.
 In an act of extraordinary bravery, Moses Wright took the stand and identified Bryant and Milam as Till’s kidnappers and killers.
-At the time, it was almost unheard of for blacks to openly accuse whites in court, and by doing so Wright put his own life in grave danger.
+At the time, it was almost unheard of for Black people to openly accuse whites in court, and by doing so Wright put his own life in grave danger.

 Despite the overwhelming evidence of the defendants’ guilt and widespread pleas for justice from outside Mississippi, on September 23 the panel of white male jurors acquitted Bryant and Milam of all charges.
 Their deliberations lasted a mere 67 minutes.